 For example, many restaurants are now offering curbside pickup services, so you don't even need to leave your car to get your favorite ramen or wings.

-For significant updates, like reduced hours or closures, be sure to pin that post at the top of your profile for easy reference.
+For significant updates, like reduced hours or temporary closures, be sure to pin that post at the top of your profile for easy reference.

 2. Share real-time updates